-Bangkok, one of the world’s most widely visited cities, is in a state of partial lockdown due to the coronavirus pandemic.
-The foreign travellers usually found scooting around in tuk-tuks, feasting on street food and wandering through the temples and palaces have disappeared.
+Bangkok is one of the world’s most widely visited cities, and foreign travellers can usually be found scooting around in tuk-tuks, feasting on street food and wandering through the temples and palaces.

 Introduce yourself to the Thai capital’s quirkiness with a look through Very Bangkok (2016) by Philip Cornwel-Smith.
 It’s a follow-up to his similarly captivating Very Thai (2005), with both of these works honing in on the details that give the Thai capital a character found nowhere else.
 They share the pop culture, superstitions and unexpected style of everyday Bangkok and Thailand.